Skip to content

 cat /proc/sys/net/ipv4/ip_forward

-1. If the above command returns 1, forwarding is already enabled.
+1. If the above command returns 1, it means forwarding is already enabled.

-2. Otherwise, you can enable forwarding with the following command:
+2. Otherwise, you can enable the forwarding configuration as follows:

 Bash